scottmas/ng-form-tools/README.md

 A directive and some dom manipulation functions.
 Currently I'm undecided if the dom manipulation functions should be publicly exposed via angular.element or kept private.

-Note: This library requires the ngExtender module to also be loaded.
+Note: This library requires the ngHooks module to also be loaded.

 Example Usage